Charles Scribner's Sons: History

+Scribner merged with Atheneum in 1978 and into Macmillan Inc. in 1984.
+In 1994, Macmillan was bought by Simon & Schuster.
+The reference division along with Charles Scribner's Sons and Scribner trademarks were sold as part of Simon & Schuster's Macmillan Library Reference (MLR) to Pearson in 1998, Pearson resold MLR to Thomson Corporation a year later.
+Thomson Corporation placed the acquired MLR divisions into Gale.

+Thomson Learning including Gale became Cengage Group in 2007, Simon & Schuster licensed the Scribner trademarks for trade publishing from Gale.

 Simon & Schuster reorganized their adult imprints into four divisions in 2012.
-Scribner became the Scribner Publishing Group and would expand to include Touchstone Books which had previously been part of Free Press.
+Scribner became the Scribner Publishing Group and would expand to include Touchstone Books, which had previously been part of Free Press.
 The other divisions are Atria Publishing Group, Simon & Schuster Publishing Group, and the Gallery Publishing Group.
-The new Scribner division would be led by Susan Moldow as president.
+Susan Moldow would lead the new Scribner division as president.

+As of 2023, the reference division and the trademarks are owned by Cengage Group and the trade division is owned by Kohlberg Kravis Roberts.